scania-digital-design-system/sdds/CODE_STYLE.md

  - Use PascalCase for classes and interfaces.
  - Use template literals instead of concatenation.
  - Use meaningful variable and function names: Name your variables and functions in a way that clearly communicates their purpose.
-Avoid using single-letter variable names, index stead of `i` for index, be descriptive and name the variable `index`.
+Avoid using single-letter variable names, instead of `i` for index, be descriptive and name the variable `index`.
  - Use single quotes (') for strings.

 ## Component structure